Nightdavisao/Nightdavisao/README.md

 and my own repos that I "care" are private, sadly many of them are forgotten work

 # how do i contact you
-i think you don't need
+i think you don't need, but if you do then here is my [telegram](https://t.me/nightdavisao)